 If you are a survivor of domestic violence.

 If you are a survivor of domestic violence, sexual assault, and/or stalking.
 In addition, if you are worried about your immigration status being used against you.

-Legal remedies in the school setting for sexual discrimination, harassment, and violence include Title IX and other government policies.
+Laws related to sexual discrimination, harassment, and violence in academic institutions include Title IX and other policies.

 You always have the right to tell someone what you want or don’t want.
 Harmful behaviors are abusive when someone doesn’t listen to you, and tries to gain control or power over you.
 Abuse can be physical or emotional, both of which can be harmful.

 Brochure for the general public about our Legal Program.
 Looks great on white letter size paper.